 Sunday School for Children – Sundays at 9:15 AM (September – June)

-Sunday School begins with all of the children’s classes gathering together for prayer and song.
-Then, based on age and ability, children from ages 3 to 12 go one of three classes: pre-elementary, lower elementary, and upper elementary.
+We offer Sunday school for children ages 3 and above.
+Based on age and ability, children participate in one of three classes: pre-elementary, lower elementary, and upper elementary.
 We use a curriculum that lifts up central stories of scripture and seeks to connect them to life now.
 Note: there is no Sunday school on the last Sunday of each month when there is one worship service followed by a communal activity.